areisigma/psp-wormhole/README.md

 Since PSP servers are down for a long time and will never be up again, I'm creating my own using the only possible way to communicate consoles.
 ##
 ### What's the plan?
-So there is this AdHoc system.
+So there is this Ad Hoc system.
 I'm diggin deep inside it to find a way to connect it to PC and then use a computer as proxy server.
 Then proxy will send all traffic to defined server (a player who will host a session).
 This solve won't be efficient, since program will send broadcastly (?) to every player.
 (Yeah I think i will solve it later, firstly I will connect two devices)
 ##
-### Actual implementation
+### What direction this project is moving in?
-I know that PSP_Proxy.cpp doesn't seem to be the proxy yet.
-It's because I'm learning about AdHoc protocol on low level.
+I ended up using Npcap c++ architecture.
+It's more understandable to me than writing my own driver for network card.
-There's no technical documentation (I didn't found any), thus I'm reversing it, learning about it from scrath, from back.
+Application scans available network interfaces, user must choose wireless adapter.
+Then the adapter is opened and is capturing packets.
-There will be some code in a while.
+The problem is every user need network card, that can be set in promiscuous/monitor mode.
+Since not every adapter can be set to monitor, I have to implement associaton with Ad Hoc network.
+I know my only monitor-mode adapter can actually be set to monitor mode, not only promiscuous.
+Even now I cannot see every packet, so I think i didn't put it in monitor, but promiscuous mode and now I see packets from other other devices from my local network.